Community Events Calendar

 9 S. Lincoln St.

 Takeout, pickup and delivery available.
 Only three customers are allowed inside the shop at a time.
 Hours: 10 a.m. to 4 p.m.
 Tuesday to Sunday.

 35 E. First St.

-Indoor dining, outdoor dining in heated tent, takeout, curbside pickup and delivery through DoorDash and Uber Eats available.
+Indoor and outdoor dining, takeout, curbside pickup and delivery through DoorDash and Uber Eats available.
 Hours: 11:30 a.m. to 8:30 p.m.

 40 Village Place